haloglu/spotify-clone/README.md

 # spotify-clone

-Welcome to the Music Streaming App, a project built with Vue JS, Vue 3, Vite, Tailwind CSS, and Pinia.
+Welcome to the Spotify Clone Project, a project built with Vue JS, Vue 3, Vite, Tailwind CSS, and Pinia.

 This app provides a basic implementation of a music streaming service that includes a home page, a search page (not functional), and a library page with pre-loaded songs.
-The library page allows users to play and pause tracks, skip to the next or previous track, and save their favorite tracks.
+The library page allows users to play and pause tracks, skip to the next or previous track, and save their favorite tracks. 🎧

 ## Installation